masonyoungblood/SpeedClimbingABM/README.md

 ## Dynamic Population Size

 We also allow the population size to grow over time.
-For now we just have an initial population size of `n` climbers, a growth rate of `growth_rate`, and a probability of leaving the sport of `leave_prob`.
-Basically, at the end of each timestep a random subset of climbers leave the sport, and new climbers enter the sport to bring the population up to the size specified by `growth_rate`.
+For now we just have a dynamic population size of `n` climbers and the probability `leave_prob` of leaving the sport in each timestep.
+Basically, at the end of each timestep a random subset of climbers leave the sport, and new climbers enter the sport to bring the population up to the size specified by `n`.
 The probability of a climber leaving the sport is a function of how far their current record is from the current best as well as how long they’ve been in the sport, so older climbers with slower times are more likely to leave.
 Specifically it is their `current_record` divided by the minimum `current_record` in the population multiplied by `age`, or the number of timesteps that they have been in the sport.
 Each new climber that enters the sport inherits information from two randomly sampled climbers from that timestep: